se1-1314/xiast-docs/management/configuration/SCMP.md

 In this case, the team member must fix his code and make a new pull request.
 The same is valid for when there are problems with the code itself.

-### Assigning and reassigning issues
-To keep track of who is working on what and to avoid double work, members should assign themselves or others to issues.
-This can be done on the issue tracker itself.

-If a team member is stuck, the member is free to transfer the work to someone else.
-But he must not forget to reassign the issue to the other person

 ### docs
 For the `xiast-docs` repository, we don't need to use the feature branch workflow, we can just use a **centralized workflow**.
 This means we won't use branching and we will just commit to the master branch.

-## Project website

-One of the requirements of the project is a website that can be used to track the progress of the project.
-Instead of focussing on implementing our own system, we will make full use of the tools GitHub is providing us.

-The website can be reached at `http://se1-1314.github.io/xiast`.
-This page, which is generated using GitHub Pages, contains information about the project, including download links for the source code and links to various documents.

-GitHub Pages is in essence a static website generator.
-This means that, given the contents of the site, it only needs to generate all the HTML and related files once.
-This not only makes it faster, but also a lot easier.

-The automatic page generator can be found on the settings page of the project.
-The files it generates are located in the `gh-pages` branch of the `xiast` repository.
-Commiting to this branch thus allows us to edit the page manually, although it is highly advised to keep using the automatic page generator and edit the content of the site using markdown.

-To keep track of the project's status however, we will use the built-in issue tracker of GitHub.